jmilde/Transformer-Machine-Translation/README.md

 # Transformer Translation with SentencePiece
 This is an implementation of the transformer architecture, combined with using SentencePiece for the text processing.
+This branch uses Sentence Piece Sampling as additional regularization (see http://arxiv.org/abs/1804.10959 for reference).
 ## Getting Started

 To get the summarizer to work one first has to install requiered libraries and run some preprocessings